 We only have to open our wardrobes or have a quick look online to see the amount of T-shirt colours that are available to us.
 The T-shirt has evolved so much that we seem to be buying more and more without really realising what we’re going to wear them with, but that’s where we come in.
 We’re here to narrow down those easy to wear and classic colours that you can wear time and time again without falling flat on style.

 As the old saying goes, you can’t beat the classics.
 We think that’s it, anyway.
 This is particularly the case with the classic white T-shirt.
-When we saw Marlon Brando sport that white T-shirt in A Street Car Named Desire, we instantly saw the plain fitted white T-shirt as a classic piece of menswear that will forever be a stylish mainstay in every man’s wardrobe, especially mine.
+When we saw Marlon Brando sport that white T-shirt in A Street Car Named Desire, we instantly saw the best fitted white T-shirt as a classic piece of menswear that will forever be a stylish mainstay in every man’s wardrobe, especially mine.

 How To Wear A White T-shirt